Lanreath/Inventory-Management-System/User Guide.md

 Note that a product must be selected before a part can be added.

 A new part will be added to the table.
-The section is highlighted in the image below:

 ![AddPartTable](images/addparttable.png)